martinthomson/teapot/draft-thomson-teapot.md

 # IANA Considerations

-IANA shall register the 418 (I'm a Teapot) status code in the Hypertext Transfer Protocol (HTTP) Status Code Registry, though the citation should refer to RFC 2324 instead of this document.
+IANA shall register the 418 (I'm a Teapot) status code in the Hypertext Transfer Protocol (HTTP) Status Code Registry, citing this document.

 As recommended by {{!RFC7231}}, this document refines the definition of the 418 status code.
 Being a teapot is irrevocable, therefore this status code is